-- (ix) Attend all CSA Executive Council meetings regularly. - (x) Attend all CSA Events. - (xi) Additional duties as they arise. - (f) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPM has discretionary authority to make decisions as a member of the CSA Executive Council. - (ii) The VPM should consult with the CSA President, Faculty Advisor(s), and Dean's Office prior to making decisions that could affect the Asper School of Business.
+- (b) Additional responsibilities of the VPP are as follows: - (i) Assist all members of the portfolio with proper execution of their events and responsibilities. - (ii) Ensure finances of the Professional Development Portfolio are within budget. - (iii) Ensure corporate benefits of the Professional Development Portfolio are being provided. - (iv) Attend all CSA Executive Council meetings. - (v) Attend all CSA Events. - (vi) Additional duties as they arise. - (c) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPP has discretionary authority to make decisions as a member of the CSA Executive Council. - (ii) The VPP should consult with the CSA President, CSA Honorary Executive, Faculty Advisor, and Dean's Office prior to making decisions that could affect the Asper School of Business.

-3.06 Vice President Professional Events
+3.07 Vice President Academics

-- (a) The Vice President Professional Events (the "VPP") shall lead and support a team including the Business Banquet Co-Chairs, National Business School Conference (NBSC) Co-Chairs, and Professional Development Co-Chairs.
-The Vice President Professional Events is responsible for professional events offered by the CSA. - (b) The responsibilities of the VPP are as follows: - (i) Assist all members of the portfolio with proper execution of their events or responsibilities. - (ii) Ensure finances of the professional events portfolio are within budget. - (iii) Ensure corporate benefits of the professional events portfolio are being provided. - (iv) Attend all CSA Executive Council meetings regularly. - (v) Attend all CSA Events. - (vi) Additional duties as they arise. - (c) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPP has discretionary authority to make decisions as a member of the CSA Executive Council. - (ii) The VPP should consult with the CSA President, Faculty Advisor(s), and Dean's Office prior to making decisions that could affect the Asper School of Business.
+- (a) Vice President Academics (the "VPA") shall lead and support a team including Case Competition Co-Chairs, Graduation & Alumni Coordinators, and Student Development Coordinators.
+The VPA is responsible for a variety of academic events offered by the CSA including graduation dinners, tutoring sessions, and case competitions. - (b) Additional responsibilities of the VPA are as follows: - (i) Administer the case competition funding program in collaboration with the President, VPI, and VPF. - (ii) Promote external conferences and case competitions. - (iii) Sit on the Faculty Teaching Enhancement Committee to provide student feedback to the Asper School's academic programming. - (iv) Administer the CSA Laptop Loaner Program. - (v) Assist all members of the portfolio with proper execution of their events or responsibilities. - (vi) Ensure finances of the Academics Portfolio are within budget. - (vii) Ensure corporate benefits of the Academics Portfolio are being provided. - (viii) Attend all CSA Executive Council meetings. - (ix) Attend all CSA Events. - (x) Additional duties as they arise. - (c) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPA has discretionary authority to make decisions as a member of the CSA Executive Council. - (ii) The VPA should consult with the CSA President, CSA Honorary Executive, Faculty Advisor, and Dean's Office prior to making decisions that could affect the Asper School of Business.

-3.07 Vice President Academic Events
+3.08 Vice President Community

-- (a) The Vice President Academic Events (the "VPA") shall lead and support a team including Academic Competition Co-Chairs, Graduation Co-Chairs, International Engagement Co-Chairs, and The Commerce Week Co-Chairs.
-The VPA is responsible for academic events offered by the CSA. - (b) The responsibilities of the VPA are as follows: - (i) Assist all members of the portfolio with proper execution of their events or responsibilities.

-- (ii) Ensure finances of the academic events portfolio are within budget. - (iii) Ensure corporate benefits of the academic events portfolio are being provided. - (iv) Plan and execute the CSA Tutoring Seminars. - (v) Attend all CSA Executive Council meetings regularly. - (vi) Attend all CSA Events. - (vii) Additional duties as they arise. - (c) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (i) The VPA has discretionary authority to make decisions as a member of the CSA Executive Council, - (ii) The VPA should consult with the CSA President, Faculty Advisor(s), and Dean's Office prior to making decisions that could affect the Asper School of Business.
+- (a) The Vice President Community (the "VPC") shall lead and support a team including the Shinerama Co-Chairs, 5 Days Co-Chairs, and International Engagement Co-Chairs.
+The VPC is responsible for charity campaigns, volunteerism, and international engagement events offered by the CSA. - (b) The VPC shall ensure that all members of the CSA General Council complete a mandatory number of volunteer hours within the Asper School of Business and community at large, set by the VPC in consultation with the CSA Executive Council. - (c) Additional responsibilities of the VPC are as follows: - (i) Assist all members of the portfolio with proper execution of their events and responsibilities. - (ii) Ensure finances of the Community Portfolio are within budget. - (iii) Ensure corporate benefits of the Community Portfolio are being provided. - (iv) Attend all CSA Executive Council meetings. - (v) Attend all CSA Events. - (vi) Additional duties as they arise. - (d) Exercising Judgment/Impacts of Decisions/Consequence of Error: - (vii) The VPC has discretionary authority to make decisions as a member of the CSA Executive Council. - (viii) The VPC should consult with the CSA President, CSA Honorary Executive, Faculty Advisor, and Dean's Office prior to making decisions that could affect the Asper School of Business.

-3.08 Vice President Social Events
+3.09 Vice President Student Life